Effective User Personas

 The need for simplicity

-A persona is a model of a user that can help you make better and more informed product decisions.
+A user persona is a description of a token user that you want to serve.

 We take hundreds of decisions while building products.
 In order to keep using the persona over and over again, they need to be simple to define and even simpler to remember.
 If you cannot remember the persona, you won’t use it.